Jamie Veronica

 Transparency Notification:

-In their role as a current board member this person is not independent and is a voting member in 2016.
+In their role as a current board member this person is not independent and is a voting member.

 Previous